GitHubIdiotInTheWild/Main-Projects/README.md

 hope uh nothing wrong happens and i can't fix it

-if you saw every file, thank you, it took quite a lot of time to make solo.
+if you saw every file, thank you, it took quite a lot of time to make ~~solo~~ with __Eclipse__ my partner to release commits during my inactivity.

 random lua code snippet: